RetepV/nTerm2-S-FT231/README.md

 # Progress

+**2-11-2025**

+I have the Bluetooth working more or less great with Linux.
+I can pair, connect, disconnect, connect, disconnect, et

+The problem of Macos, not properly being able to reconnect after a disconnect, seems to be a bug of Macos specifically.
+The Serial Port Profile (SPP) support on Macos is buggy.
+I have reported the bug with Apple, let's see wat happens.

 **1-11-2025**

 In between wrestling with trying to get the Bluetooth Serial Port Profile working and stable (which I am only moderately successful in, to be honest), I spent some time on a useless but fun thing: a signon screen. :)